A deep vein thrombosis is a blood clot which has formed on the inner wall of a leg vein.

 If a small clot travels to one or both lungs you may still not notice anything.
 However if a larger clot reaches the lung then you will probably experience shortness of breath, chest pains, sweating.

-This is a medical emergency and help must be sought immediately.
+This is a medical emergency.
+You must get help immediately.

 So please print out the list of symptoms and put it somewhere easy to find like the fridge door!